iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ## 3.1 User provides personal information without realising privacy risks

 Users may disclose personal information without understanding the privacy implications associated.
 Without much transparency beforehand, they are unaware of the data processing actions occurring, so they assume that OpenAI handles their data in a secure way [@kim2021].
-If the company was susceptible to data breaches in the future, sensitive information could be leaked, and thus, the user is therefore ignorant of long-term risks it poses.
+If the company is susceptible to data breaches in the future, sensitive information could be leaked, and thus, the user is therefore ignorant of the long-term risks it poses.

 To model this, a study can be conducted where participants are given "dummy" prompts that encourage the sharing of personal details.
-The aim of this study would be to track the responses given, such as users expressing a concern for privacy.
+This study would aim to track the responses given, such as users expressing a privacy concern.
 Surveys can also be carried out to gauge the user's emotional perspective in a typical interaction with ChatGPT.

 ## 3.2 User becomes overly dependent on ChatGPT instead of thinking independently

-Since ChatGPT can provide human-like recommendations and responses, user may excessively depend upon it, especially when it comes making final decisions.
+Since ChatGPT can provide human-like recommendations and responses, users may excessively depend upon it, especially when it comes to making final decisions.

-Rather than the initial decision making process, they may depend heavily on the arguments that ChatGPT presents.
-The user makes an assumption – ChatGPT has better knowledge than them.
-Whilst this may be the case, ChatGPT lacks the emotional intelligence for real life scenarios.
+Rather than the initial decision-making process, they may depend heavily on the arguments that ChatGPT presents.
+The user makes an assumption – that ChatGPT has better knowledge than them.
+Whilst this may be the case, ChatGPT lacks the emotional intelligence for real-life scenarios.
 It cannot take into account all factors which are intrinsic to humans.
-A long-term over dependence on AI [@theophilou2023] can eventually deteriorate a user's critical analysis skills.
+A long-term over-dependence on AI [@theophilou2023] can eventually deteriorate a user's critical analysis skills.

-To model this, experiments could be conducted where participants use ChatGPT for specific decision handling tasks, and evaluate whether they feel confident in trusting their own judgement.
-Interviews could be carried out to measure the user's emotional standpoint on AI, and evaluate whether decision-making processes affect their cognitive bias through simple "pros/cons" questions.
+To model this, experiments could be conducted where participants use ChatGPT for specific decision-handling tasks, and evaluate whether they feel confident in trusting their judgment.
+Interviews could be carried out to measure the user's emotional standpoint on AI and evaluate whether decision-making processes affect their cognitive bias through simple "pros/cons" questions.

-## 3.3 ChatGPT is misused to generate harmful, dangerous or unethical content
+## 3.3 ChatGPT is misused to generate harmful, dangerous, or unethical content

 Since ChatGPT is capable of generating content on a wide range of topics, there is a risk of malicious content generation.
 An example, as seen in Appendix 6, direct requests for malware can be made through jailbreaks such as DAN [@coolaj862023].
-These misuses can only scale problematically, since content can be generated quickly and repetitively due to the quick-processing AI models.
+These misuses can only scale problematically since content can be generated quickly and repetitively due to the quick-processing AI models.

 To model this, dedicated security researchers could probe ChatGPT's capabilities, and see the responses it returns – whether those responses pose harm to the user or other users should be categorised and documented.
-A reliable framework should first be established to correctly classify what constitutes as a "harmful response".
+A reliable framework should first be established to correctly classify what constitutes a "harmful response".

 # 4 Assessing difficulty-of-use for identified usage scenarios